ionic-team/ionic-site/docs/1.0.0-beta.1/api/directive/ionList/index.md

   <code>string</code>
       </td>
       <td>
-        <p>An animation class to apply to the list for animating when child items enter or exit the list.</p>
+        <p>An animation class to apply to the list for animating when child items enter or exit the list.
+See <a href="/docs/components/#animations">the animation CSS page</a> for available animation classes.</p>

       </td>